Tajinder-Dhoot/notes/backend/C#/c#notes.md

 - Used for classes which are not concrete
 - Abstract class cannot be instantiated (cannot have object in another class)
 - Can have abstract and non abstract methods.
+- Even though abstract classes cannot be instantiated, they can have constructors.
+Those constructors can be used by the derived classes.

+### Virtual Methods
+- Virtual methods or properties may be overridden in the derived classes.

 ### Abstract Methods
 - Can only be added in abstract classes